 The GX531 is a smaller 15.6-inch version of the GX701.
 Either will prove a light-yet-powerful way to enjoy some serious gaming on the go.

 Updated with Nvidia’s new GeForce RTX 20 Series discrete laptop graphics, the Legion Y740 sports a 15.6-inch variant measuring 0.78 inches thick, and a 17.3-inch model measuring 0.86 inches thick.
-Keep in mind tat the 17.3-inch model is the only unit with an option for Nvidia’s RTX 2080 Max-Q discrete graphics chip.
+Keep in mind that the 17.3-inch model is the only laptop with an option for Nvidia’s RTX 2080 Max-Q discrete graphics chip.

 The 15.6-inch model starts at $1,749, while the 17.3-inch model starts at $1,979.
 They go up from there as you add more features and horsepower.

 HP Omen 17

 If you’re looking for a large laptop with RTX 2080 graphics that won’t break the bank, take a look at the HP Omen 17.
 The top-of-the-line model has RTX 2080 graphics, a 9th Generation Intel Core i7-9750h processor, 16GB of DDR4-2666 RAM (and 2 more empty slots), 512GB of storage, and a snappy 17.3-inch FHD display with 144Hz refresh rate.

 Read also: The 10 best cheap gaming laptops